Change

 e.
 Health and safety

 The IHI Group takes all possible measures to manage health and safety at its business offices and construction sites.
 However, in the unlikely event of an unexpected accident, disaster, or other incident, production activities could be impeded, leading to an adverse effect on the Group’s operating results and financial position.
-The Group takes out a range of property and casualty insurance policies, among other measures, but if a major accident or disaster were to occur, the Group may not be able to make insurance claims to cover all its losses.
+The Group maintains a range of property and casualty insurance policies, among other measures, but if a major accident or disaster were to occur, the Group may not be able to claim insurance to cover all its losses.

 2. Preparing for changes in the external environment